 The Lord does not require that each prayer have a beginning in praise.
 Nevertheless, it is showing respect to God, and it does position our mind to focus on the awesome and powerful One we are talking to.

-Our Father, which art in Heaven
+which art in Heaven

 Previous to this prayer, Jesus had mentioned God as Father several times in earlier verses in Matthew chapter six.